 As I thank you once again for giving me the opportunity of sharing my vision with you, please allow me to repeat my firm belief about the exceptional role that our Inter Country Committees may play in facilitating peace in the Mediterranean Region.

-Örsçelik Balkan, RIPD
+THANK YOU.Örsçelik Balkan, RIPD

 March 2010